 Data anonymization, on the other hand, refers to the transformation of customers’ data on the part of marketers such as yourself.
 And the reasons for this can vary widely.

 The process here is almost a reversal of sorts to the previous concept: Remove all website data and data from other sources (ads, emails, apps) per the consumer’s request.

-Now, why would you or any other marketing professional want or have to do this?
+Now, why would you or any other business technology user want or have to do this?

 Well, with GDPR compliance crucial for all brands today (more on that shortly) and similar federal laws and international measures only around the corner, companies like yours need to take consumers’ privacy concerns to heart.